chriskomus/solar-battery-bt-monitor/README.md

-# Solar Panel and Battery Bluetooth Monitor with Dashboard
+# Solar Charge Controller and Battery Bluetooth Monitor with Dashboard

-All-in-one DIY solar charge controller and battery monitoring dashboard solution!

 This guide is for Renogy BT-1 compatible charge controllers and the Junctek KG-F Series bluetooth battery monitor, monitored by a Raspberry Pi.